akaspartan007/temppp-prompttt/new.md

 Develop a centralized product showcase experience that organizes products clearly and supports efficient navigation.
 Users must be able to:

-* Browse category-based product collections through structured catalogue pages that separate teleprompters, laptops, and accessories into intuitive navigation groups.
+* Use well-organized catalog pages that separate laptops, teleprompters, and accessories into easily navigable sections to explore product collections based on categories.
-* Open dedicated product detail pages where users can review descriptions, specifications, pricing, and additional information without cluttered layouts.
+* Open specific product detail pages with clear layouts to allow consumers to review features, costs, descriptions, and other details.
-* Filter and search products dynamically to reduce browsing effort and improve decision-making efficiency.
-* Submit quotation requests whenever purchase intent or product interest is identified.

 All listing data must load dynamically from `data/products.json`.
 This file functions as the single source of truth and must control catalogue rendering, product metadata, category grouping, and dynamic frontend updates.
 Manual duplication of product data in HTML is not allowed.